 Localization Settings are app-specific and can be enabled for individual apps in a multi-app subscription.

-2. In the Localization Settings tab, enable Localization .
+- In the Localization Settings tab, enable Localization.
 This shows the Localization Settings applied to all guides in that app.

-Pendo determines which language to serve visitors based on the Visitor’s local metadata.
-Use the default language metadata Pendo collects from the visitor's browser or set up a custom language metadata value in the Install Snippet and Data Mappings settings.
-The metadata field name and values of that metadata are up to you.
+Pendo displays the appropriate language to visitors based on their local metadata.
+You can use the default language metadata collected from the visitor's browser or define a custom language metadata value through the install script and data mapping settings.
+You can choose the metadata field name and its values.

 Note: Custom language metadata fields must use a name other than language.
-This name is reserved for browser language metadata and cannot be replaced.
+This name is reserved for browser language metadata and can't be replaced.

-Select the language metadata value in the dropdown menu.
+Select the language metadata value from the dropdown menu.

 Note: Pendo recommends using your own values for analytics accuracy, but a visitor’s browser language metadata can be used if you don’t have another option.